17 Mar 2020

 We have therefore determined that to start the public hearings at the beginning of June would be against the spirit of the current government guidance, and the wider preservation of public health.

 The Inquiry Team will in the meantime continue its investigative work at such pace as it can, given the impact of the current position and guidance on its own and its stakeholders’ teams.
 This work will take place alongside finalising preparation for the first evidence hearing, so that this can start in September 2020, or as soon as possible thereafter, without any delay.
 As the situation develops, we will keep the position under continual review, and will update core participants and those interested in the Inquiry whenever the position changes.”

-UPDATE 24 March 2020: Following the Prime Minister’s announcement on Monday 23 March, the Inquiry has temporarily closed its office and asked staff to work from home until further notice.
+UPDATE 4 May 2020: Following the Prime Minister’s announcement on Monday 23 March, the Inquiry temporarily closed its office and asked staff to work from home until further notice.
+After a detailed risk assessment and the introduction of stringent measures to ensure staff safety and continued compliance with government guidance, the Inquiry is allowing a few staff members, who do need to attend the office to progress their work, to return, voluntarily, to the office from Monday 4 May.
 You can still contact the Inquiry at firstname.lastname@example.org.
 Further updates will be provided in due course.